TannaciousXP/DsK/README.md

 Task to use an API endpoint for the following product IDS 143249,142593,141975,150605.
 Can enter one id or multiple separated by a comma.

+Pictures and logo is from the DsK website.

 ## To Run

 Open up the index.html in the browser.